-NOTE TO REQUIRED SUPPLEMENTARY INFORMATION OPEB PLAN JUNE 30, 2021
+NOTE TO REQUIRED SUPPLEMENTARY INFORMATION OPEB PLAN JUNE 30, 2022

-Other Post-Employment Benefit Plan
+Other Post- Employment Benefit Plan

-Valuation Date June 30, 2019
+Valuation Date June 30, 2021

 Actuarial Cost Method Entry Age Normal

 Amortization Method Level Dollar, Open

 Remaining Amortization Period 30 years

-Healthcare Inflation Rate 5.5% in 2019 through 2023.
-Rates gradually decrease from 5.4% in 2024 to 4.0% in 2075 and later based on the Society of Actuaries Long-Run for spreading contributions over future pay under the entry age normal cost method.
-For this purpose, salary increases are composed of a 2.5% cost of living adjustment, 1% real wage growth, and for teachers and administrators a merit increase which varies by age from 2.75 to
+Healthcare Inflation Rate 5.5% in 2021 through 2023.
+Rates gradually decrease from 5.4% in 2024 to 4.0% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trent Model.

+Salary Increases An assumption for salary increases is used only for spreading contributions over future pay under the entry age normal cost method.
+For this purpose, salary increases are composed of a 2.5% cost of living adjustment, 1% real wage growth, and for teachers and administrators a merit increase which varies by age from 2.75 to 0%.

+Investment Rate of Return There are no invested assets.

+Discount Rate 2.28% based on S&P Municipal Bond 20 year High Grade Rate Index at July 1, 2021